-The perineum after birth
+The perineum before and after birth

-What can help after giving birth.
+What can help to prepare for birth and after you gave birth.

 Injuries to the perineum

 Even if visibly everything has remained healthy there is often an edema, which may have formed due to the pressure of the child's head.
 The region is swollen.
-So even a supposedly intact pereneum can feel very sore and needs care.
+So even a supposedly intact perineum can feel very sore and needs care.

 After a perineal tear or cut, which is then sewn first, the tissue naturally swells quite strongly and it hurts during the first days.